LordGrrr/Escape-Game-tech-workout/Readme.md

 to Love x to Love = to Love²
 to Destroy x to Destroy = to Protect

-⚠️ Loving Protecting can lead to automation destroying to Love ⚠️
+⚠️ Loving Protecting can lead to automation destroying to Love Destroy x destroy must be outside the anticipatory vectors.
+Anticipate Destroy leads to framing.
+⚠️
 ```
 ### How to destroy destroy without fire?
 **Answer: by transformation.**